Toggle menu

 When choosing to buy a pet, ensure you choose a licensed establishment.
 Since October 2018, all animal welfare licence holders must clearly display their licence on their premises and display their name and licence number on any website they use.
 Licences also contains a star rating which the business has achieved.
 We recommend displaying the star rating on any website, but this is not a legal requirement.

-If a licence number is not displayed, you can check if they are licensed by checking our online or by sending the name and address of the seller to Licensing@sholland.gov.uk.
+If a licence number is not displayed, you can check if they are licensed by searching on our Public Register here or by sending the name and address of the seller to Licensing@sholland.gov.uk.

 Raise an animal licensing concern